 Sen. Ed Markey (D-MA):

 Thank you Mr. Chairman.
-The Trump administration’s loyalty to huge tech means greater payments for American households and this administration is giving AI knowledge facilities the inexperienced mild to eat up our electrical energy in our nation whereas our financial institution accounts go into the crimson.
-So Mr. Kratsios, are you conscious of how a lot households, electrical energy payments are anticipated to rise over the following 4 years because of this of knowledge heart growth?
+The Trump administration’s loyalty to massive tech means greater payments for American households and this administration is giving AI information facilities the inexperienced gentle to eat up our electrical energy in our nation whereas our financial institution accounts go into the purple.
+So Mr. Kratsios, are you conscious of how a lot households, electrical energy payments are anticipated to rise over the following 4 years consequently of information heart growth?

 Michael Kratsios: